Stacy Eoff, Agency Manager

 His greatest work has come from his work in getting wrestling started in Arkansas.
-Hatcher founded The Arkansas Wrestling Association (AWA) and has purchased the mats for 65 high schools and 13 colleges to help get new programs started at these schools.
+In 2005, he founded The Arkansas Wrestling Association (AWA) and has purchased the mats for over 75 high schools and 14 colleges to help get new programs started at these schools.
 For his efforts, he has been honored with the “Dan Gable America Needs Wrestling Award”, named WIN Magazines Man of the Year, and awarded The Certificate of Merit by The Arkansas Activities Association.
-Recently Greg was Inducted into the Arkansas Wrestling Hall of Fame and Ultimate Honor being Inducted into the National Wrestling Hall of Fame 2017.
-Greg is most pleased that over 4,000 kids now wrestle in Arkansas.
+Recently Greg was Inducted into the Arkansas Wrestling Hall of Fame and the Ultimate Honor being Inducted into the National Wrestling Hall of Fame in 2017.
+Greg is most pleased that over 5,000 kids now wrestle in Arkansas.

-In May of 2018, Greg pledged to secure funding for Division 1 Wrestling to be added to UALR athletics.
-“This will now bring wrestling at the highest level to our city in the grandest way possible, and I couldn’t be happier for our city and state.” -Greg.
+In May of 2018, Greg pledged to secure funding for Division 1 Wrestling to be added to UALR Athletics.
+“This will now bring wrestling at the highest level to our city in the grandest way possible, and I couldn’t be happier for our city and state.” - Greg.
 Arkansas is now the only state to have NCAA D1, D2, D3, NAIA, Junior College and Women's Wrestling Programs.

-In addition to wrestling Hatcher has been very involved in Arkansas Youth Sports.
+In addition to Wrestling, Hatcher has been very involved in Arkansas Youth Sports.
 He founded the Mighty Bluebirds a 501C3 organization in 1994 and built it in to the States Premier Youth Sports program.
-The Mighty Bluebirds provide soccer, baseball, basketball, wrestling and football opportunities for children.
+The Mighty Bluebirds provide basketball, tennis, and football opportunities for children.

 Hatcher has donated and built many Wrestling Facilities Including University Of Arkansas at Little Rock, Ouachita Baptist University, Lyon College, and Alma College, and Indoor Soccer Facilities at Harding University and Ouachita Baptist University.

 He donates these facilities because he believes that sports keep kids out of trouble and teach them discipline, determination, perseverance and develop character that last a lifetime.

 Greg is married to Lee Hatcher and they have five children: Kelsey, Haley, Larkin, Layne, and Mattie.
 They have 3 grandchildren: AJ, Jordy and Henry.
 All five of his children played College Sports.
 They attend Trinity Presbyterian Church where Greg serves as an Elder.